StephenWetzel/pi-controller/README.md

 ## Concepts
 * **Devices** - Devices are individual objects you want to control.
 In my basic use case, it's something with a button that I have wired a transistor to so I can simulate button presses.
 * **Controllers** - Controllers are essentially Pis.
 They are clients to this API and listen for broadcasted events and trigger devices accordingly.
-In theory one controller could controller multiple devices, although in practice it'll generally be 1:1.
+In theory one controller could control multiple devices, although in practice it'll generally be 1:1.
 * **States** - States represent the current state of a device.
 Generally things like on/off.
 * **Events** - These represent the trigger to transition between states.
 Something as simple as "GO" or "TURN_ON".
 * **Workflows** - These combine states and events to form state machines.
 State is tracked in the back-end, clients are assumed to be in the correct state.
 A more complex version should allow for clients to communicate their actual state back to the back-end.